Russell Tribunal: Criticisms

-A detailed historical account of the tribunal carried out by historian Cody J. Foster, on the contrary, has argued that the evidence produced in the tribunal was reliable and well balanced, and that the initiative was very important to re-balance the American public opinion views about the Vietnam war.
-Furthermore, it inspired several subsequent films and documentaries on the Vietnam war.

 Judge Richard Goldstone, writing in The New York Times in October 2011, said of the Russell Tribunal on Palestine that "It is not a 'tribunal.'
 The 'evidence' is going to be one-sided and the members of the 'jury' are critics whose harsh views of Israel are well known.
 In Israel, there is no apartheid.
 Nothing there comes close to the definition of apartheid under the 1998 Rome Statute."

 South African journalist and human rights activist Benjamin Pogrund, now living in Israel, described the Cape Town Session of the Russell Tribunal on Palestine as "It's theatre: the actors know their parts and the result is known before they start.
 Israel is to be dragged into the mud."

 After the Cape Town session, Israeli MK Otniel Schneller filed a complaint with the Knesset's Ethics Committee against MK Hanin Zoabi, who testified at the Tribunal that "Israel is an apartheid state".

 A group of Jewish South Africans protested against the court, and the organiser of the protest called it a "Kangaroo Court."

-Daniele Archibugi and Alice Pease have argued that it is a rather common practice that those accused of international crimes challenge the impartiality of their accusers.
-And it may be the case that the organisers of opinion tribunals, as of any other tribunal, might be biased or produce insufficient evidence.
-But to further develop the rule of law, those which are unsatisfied about the outcomes of these tribunals should be able to produce further evidence and legal arguments rather than unsubstantiated criticism.
-Legal discourse, they argue, is necessarily based on the opposition of contrasting views.